StamusNetworks/suricata-language-server/README.md

     file count is superior to this limit
 -   `--batch-file`: batch mode to parse only the file in argument and return result on stdout
+-   `--list-keywords`: list all Suricata keywords in CSV format and exit
+-   `--list-app-layer-protos`: list all Suricata app-layer protocols and exit

 ### Passing options to Suricata